arcticbog/garden/content/superstore.md

 a little less things on the shelf?

-unless you get stock allocated to your store when you clear stock. sell more, restock more. strains the supply chain in a funny way. but certainly makes the shareholders happy. customers get more stock more often. until something doesn't work?
+unless you get stock allocated to your store when you clear stock. sell more, restock more.